San Jose State vs. New Mexico State NCAA Football Odds, Plays and Insights | October 2, 2021

 New Mexico State Stats and Trends

-- New Mexico State has played five games, with three wins against the spread.

-- The Aggies have been underdogs by 28 points or more once this season and covered the spread.
+- The Aggies covered the spread in their only game when underdogs by 27.5 points or more.

-- New Mexico State's games this year have eclipsed the over/under two times in five opportunities (40%).
+- New Mexico State's games this season have gone over the total in two out of five opportunities (40%).

-- When New Mexico State puts up more than 20.0 points, it is 2-1 against the spread and 1-2 overall.
+- When New Mexico State records more than 20.0 points, it is 2-1 against the spread and 1-2 overall.

-- When New Mexico State totals over 345.5 yards, the team is 2-1 against the spread and 1-2 overall.
+- In games that New Mexico State churns out more than 345.5 yards, the team is 2-1 against the spread and 1-2 overall.

-- The Aggies have turned the ball over nine times this season, seven more turnovers than the Spartans have forced (2).
+- The Aggies have turned the ball over seven more times (9 total) than the Spartans have forced a turnover (2) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.